joshua-akuna/maven-restaurant_menu_app_v1/README.md

 1. Each table has a tablet that can be used to place orders.
 2. While an order is being prepared, the tablet show ads.
 3. At the end of the business day, various statistics can be reviewed.
-   a. cook utilization
+   * cook utilization
-   b. total revenue from orders
+   * total revenue from orders
-   c.
-Total revenue from add impressions
+   * Total revenue from add impressions

 For this project, a kernel would be developed (without a GUI).
 In addition, we will hardcode some data.